yasmina-99/Supervised-Machine-Learning/README.md

 ## Dependencies
 This project requires the following Python libraries to be installed:

+- Scikit-learn
 - Pandas
 - NumPy
-- Scikit-learn
 - Matplotlib
 - Seaborn

 ## Results
-The best model achieved an accuracy of 99.7% on the test data using Random Forest Classifier model.
-Moreover, other types of classifiers were also tested as:         LogisticRegression(),
+The best model achieved an accuracy of 99.7% on the test data using `Random Forest Classifier` model.
+SelectKBest was used to perform preliminary Feature Selection in order to optimize the model.
+However, other types of classifiers were also tested:         LogisticRegression(),
             DecisionTreeClassifier(),
             RandomForestClassifier(),
             SVC(),